1414C/jiffy/README.md

 Accessing an entity via the generated CRUD interface is very simple.
 For example, a customer could be defined in the model and then accessed via the application as follows:

 1. Create a customer entity:
     - https://servername:port/customer  + {JSON body}

 2. Update a customer entity:
     - https://servername:port/customer/:id  + {JSON body}

 3. Read a customer entity:
     - https://servername:port/customer/:id

 4. Delete a customer entity:
     - https://servername:port/customer/:id

 5. Read all customer entities:
     - https://servername:port/customers

 Additional routes can also be generated based on the model file, including custom filters for GET operations, static end-points for common GET operations, HasOne, HasMany and BelongsTo relationships:

 1. Use a filter to Get customers where the last name is 'Smith':
     - https://servername:port/customers/?last_name=Smith

 2. Use a generated static end-point to Get customers where credit score is less than 4:
     - https://servername:port/customers/credit_score(LT 4)

 3. Use a generated relationship to retrieve all orders for a customer:
     - https://servername:port/customer/10023/orders

 4. Use a generated relationship to retrieve a specific order for a customer:
     - https://servername:port/customer/10023/order/99000022

 5. Use a generated relationship to retrieve the customer for a specific order:
     - https://servername:port/order/99000022/customer

 This is just a sample of what the model files have to offer.
 More details regarding application modlelling are contained in later sections of this file.

-#### Access Control
+### Access Control Overview

 Access to resources (entities) is controlled in three ways:

 1. Configuration based service activation
 2. Secure user authentication
 3. JWT tokens with claim inspection in middleware applied to the protected routes (end-points)

 An internal service is created for each of the modelled entities in the application.
 Services can be marked as active or inactive in the service configuration, thereby allowing a single application to be generated, but also allowing selective service deployment.
-For example, there may be cases where it is desirable to route certain services to a particular server and another set of services to the rest of the pool.
+For example, there may be cases where it is desirable to route certain services to a particular application instance and another set of services to the rest of the pool.
 In such a case, NGix could be configured to route the end-points appropriately, and the deployed service configurations would be adjusted accordingly.

 User authentication is conducted using bcrypt in such a manner that passwords are never stored in the application database.
 When a user is created, their user-id is stored in the backend database along with the salt/peppered bcrypt hash of their password.
 This ensures that in the event of a breach no plain-text passwords can be obtained.

 The bcrypt hashes are not very useful to would-be attackers for the following reasons:
 * bcrypt hashes are salt/peppered making rainbow tables useless